StewBC/gomoku/README.md

 The windows version works in cmd.exe but works better in PowerShell because it uses the ASCII codes to do color (works in both) and clear screen ("\x1b[2J\x1b[H" works only in PowerShell, not in CMD.exe).
 The windows version is not at all sophisticated, it's a proof of concept, and it also shows the "score board" the AI uses to think, and I used that to debug the undo code.
 I may make ports to more machines, and these will sit alongside apple2 and win-cmd.
 I should not have to change main.c or plat.c again.

 Note to self:  To make the Gomoku.lzh I used the following on a 24BPP BMP of 280x192:
-`b2d.exe Gomoku.bmp gomuku hgr
+    b2d.exe Gomoku.bmp gomuku hgr
-`lzsa -r -f2 GOMOKUC.BIN Gomoku.lzh
+    lzsa -r -f2 GOMOKUC.BIN Gomoku.lzh

 5. THE AI - HOW IT THINKS

 The AI is actually quite simple.
-For any cell, I look at the neighbours and count lines of same-color neighbours in the 8 directions from a cell.
+For any cell, I look at the neighbors and count lines of same-color neighbors in the 8 directions from a cell.
 The length of the line leading from a cell indexes into this array to give a score:
-`0,1,3,7,23,0
+    0,1,3,7,23,0
 If the line ends in a space, additional score is given by indexing into this array:
-`0,1,2,8,32
+    0,1,2,8,32
 All of the scores are summed and that's the value of the tile.
-As an exmaple, where W represensts white and B represents black, the following happens at X:
+As an example, where W represents white and B represents black, the following happens at X:
-`W
+    W
-` W
+     W
-` BX
+     BX
 X will get 3 points for a length of 2 whites and will get 1 point for the black.
 Since the black has a space on the other side, it will also get 1 point for the space, for a total value of 3+1+1=5.
 The only other situation worth explaining is when a line is broken up by one space, for example:
-`ZABBXCY
+    ZABBXCY
 If A is played as Black, and C is also black, and X, Y and Z are spaces, the score at X will be C+B+B+A+Z, or length 4 (23) + space Z (at length 4, so 32) for a total of 23+32 = 55 (0x37 in the win-cmd display).
 The space at Y does not score.
 Perhaps it should?

-For skill level, the game randomly picks 3 moves from the highest, second highest and third higest value squares.
+For skill level, the game randomly picks 3 moves from the highest, second highest and third highest value squares.
 If the skill level is hard, the game will play the chosen highest scoring move.
-On medium, the game will randomly choose the highest or second higest tile and on easy it will randomly choose between all three the selected tiles.
+On medium, the game will randomly choose the highest or second highest tile and on easy it will randomly choose between all three the selected tiles.
 In easy, and medium sometimes, the game will thus make very bad choices.
 On hard the game does well, but there may very well be exploits.
 I did not try to find holes in the AI, I just engaged it as I would play another person, for fun.

 6. BUILDING THE GAME

 Using GNU make is the easiest way to build the game.
 In the Makefile, near the top is this line:
-`TARGETS := apple2 win-cmd
+    TARGETS := apple2 win-cmd
 To work on just one target, only list that target, or use this command to build just, for example, the apple2 target:
-`make TARGETS=apple2
+    make TARGETS=apple2
 To use AppleCommander to make a .dsk image for the Apple2, and to invoke AppleWin to debug, use:
-`make dsk test or make TARGETS=apple2 dsk test
+    make dsk test or make TARGETS=apple2 dsk test
-To use another method of building a disk for the Apple 2, or to use a diferent debugger, modify the Makefile.
+To use another method of building a disk for the Apple 2, or to use a different debugger, modify the Makefile.
 More about this Makefile can be found at: https://wiki.cc65.org/doku.php?id=cc65:project_setup

 7. CREDITS